 Much like Stake.us, Global Poker and other popular sweepstakes sites, Game Vault offers a mixed bag of different bonuses targeted at existing players, on top of their sign-up offers.

-That said, I found that these offers come with similarly unclear and uncertain T&Cs, or worse – suggest that purchases or deposits are required to use them, adding further weight to my suspicion that Game Vault is not a legit sweepstakes site.
+That said, I found that these offers come with similarly unclear and uncertain T&Cs, or worse – imply that purchases or deposits are required to use them, adding further weight to my suspicion that Game Vault is not a legit sweepstakes site.

 In addition to the Game Vault online log in bonus, some of the other promotions advertised by the brand right now, include: